Political overview

 People-to-people links

 Early Japanese settlers started the pearling industry in Australia in the late-1800s.
 Larger-scale migration began after World War II, and Japanese continue to settle in Australia today.
 According to the 2021 census, more than 78,000 residents identified with Japanese ancestry.
-From January to April 2023, there were 8,342 students from Japan in Australia, ranking Japan as 15th overall by volume of enrolments for student visa holders.
-Japanese students enrolled in English courses, VET colleges, and higher education.
-For Australian school students, Japanese is the most studied foreign language.
+In 2025, there were 11,627 students from Japan studying in Australia (English courses, VET colleges and higher education).
+For Australian school students, Japanese is one of the most studied foreign languages.

 Since 2014, Japan has participated in the New Colombo Plan, an initiative of the Australian Government that aims to lift knowledge of the Indo-Pacific in Australia and strengthen people-to-people and institutional relationships through study and internships undertaken by Australian undergraduate students in the region.
-The New Colombo Plan has awarded 149 scholarships and 5,025 mobility grants for Australian undergraduates to undertake study and work-based experiences in Japan to date.
+The New Colombo Plan has awarded 284 scholarships, 340 semester grants and 6,273 mobility grants for Australian undergraduates to undertake study and work-based experiences in Japan.
+This includes 74 scholarships, 340 semester grants and 488 student mobility grants in the most recent 2026 round.

-The Australian Government supports the expansion of people-to-people and institutional links through the Australia-Japan Foundation, which provides grant funding for projects aligned with Australia’s foreign policy priorities, including in science and technology, sport, arts and education programs.
+The Australian Government supports the expansion of people-to-people and institutional links through the Australia-Japan Foundation (AJF).
+Since 1976, the AJF has provided grant funding for projects aligned with Australia's foreign and trade policy priorities, including in economic diplomacy, science and technology, sport, arts and education programs.
 People-to-people links are also supported by several Japan-Australia societies that provide grassroots community support to the relationship.